-On April 9 and 10, 2019 the CMSA will be hosting two lectures by Mina Aganagic (UC Berkeley).
-This will be the second annual Math Science Lecture Series held in honor of Raoul Bott.
+On April 9 and 10, 2019 the CMSA hosted two lectures by Mina Aganagic (UC Berkeley).
+This was the second annual Math Science Lecture Series held in honor of Raoul Bott.

 “Two math lessons from string theory”

 April 9, 2019